 Overland travel can be tough at times.
 Places like Bolivia, Laos, parts of Africa, the Middle East, Southeast Asia, and India all have challenging and trying overland options.
 But then you enter a country like Argentina and get blown away by the quality of their buses, realizing that spending 30 hours on one isn’t even that big of a deal.

-When planning a RTW trip, there are tons of things to worry about – whether or not to buy a RTW ticket, staying in hostels or hotels, what to pack, whether or not to bring a laptop or cell phone – all are items the RTW traveler has to consider.
-Unless you are traveling in high season in a popular destination (like December to February in Patagonia) or plan on buying a Eurail pass, overland travel is not something you need to concern yourself with before you leave.
+When planning a RTW trip, there are tons of things to worry about – whether or not to buy a RTW ticket, staying in hostels or hotels, what to pack, whether or not to bring a laptop or cell phone – all are items the each traveler has to consider.
+Unless you are traveling in high season in a popular destination or plan on buying a Eurail pass, overland travel is not something you need to concern yourself with before you leave.

 Go to the Station

-Once you peruse the guidebook to see about estimated times and prices of certain overland journeys, your best bet is to go to the station and purchase your ticket there.
+Once you peruse your guidebook or the internet to learn about estimated times and prices of certain overland journeys, your best bet is to go to the station and purchase your ticket there.
 You’ll be tempted to use your hostel booking service or the travel agent you pass every day, but resist that temptation.
 Most don’t offer those services out of the kindness of their hearts, which means they charge a fee, which is to be expected.
 While that one time fee may not be much, it all adds up over the course of your trip.

 The first time you enter a bus or train station in a foreign country, you will be overwhelmed.
 It’s usually crowded, sometimes hot, typically dirty, and can cause massive sensory overload.
 If you’re in a country that doesn’t speak your language, it can be even more confusing.
-Even if the attendants might not speak your language, usually there are signs to help out, and sign language can help quite a bit.
+Even if the attendants might not speak your language, usually there are signs to help out, and lots of pointing and gestures can be used to get your point across.
 Learning a few words or phrases will certainly help your situation as well.
 After your first few times navigating a bus or train station, it becomes much easier, and after your first month, you’ll be a pro.

 When it comes to buses, shop around